X# provides support for dynamically scoped variables that are created and maintained completely at runtime.

 •List the variable name as part of a PARAMETERS statement within a FUNCTION, PROCEDURE or METHOD definition.
 The variable takes on the data type of its associated argument when the routine is called, or NIL if the argument is omitted.
 You can assign a new value (and a new data type) to the variable at any time.

 •Assign a value to a non-existent variable name (for example, x := 10).
 The variable takes on the data type of its assigned value until you assign a new value to it. (x is numeric, but the assignment x := "Ms. Jones" changes it to a string.)
-This will only work if you have used the -undeclared as well as the -memvar commandline options.
+This will only work if you have used both the -undeclared and the -memvar commandline options.

 Private variables have these properties: